-Probably 50–50.
+Probably fifty-fifty.
 Like I have my group of friends that smoke and then the group that doesn't.
 But I don't really fit in any specific category at school.
-Like, there are the "smoke pit kids," and they do it the most, but I'm really just an average student.
-I do it, but I also know some really good straight-A students who smoke up before going to bed because it helps with anxiety.
+Like, there are the "smoke pit kids" and they do it the most, but I'm really just an average student.
+I do it, but I also know some really good straight-A students that smoke up before going to bed because it helps with anxiety.

 OK, so now that it's becoming legal and less taboo, do you think it'll become less popular?
-Not at all.
+No, not at all.
 Literally the only difference is that it won't be illegal.

 And when it's legal, how will the experience of smoking weed change?